GNOME/dia/HACKING.md

 in `lib/diarenderer.h`.

 ### XML based objects
-You can (from version 0.80) create new objects using a SVG like XML languange.
+You can (from version 0.80) create new objects using a SVG like XML language.
 The file doc/custom-shapes has more information about this.

 ### Handles and connection points
 An object has handles to resize it.
 A handle can be moved either because the user dragged it with the mouse, or the handle is attached to another object, which moved itself.
-The handles are diplayed as little squares (red: normal, green: attached to an object, blue: can't be moved).
+The handles are displayed as little squares (red: normal, green: attached to an object, blue: can't be moved).

 When the handle of an object is connected to another object, it's always